Noxdew/godeploy/README.md

 `ServerMethod`: The method it should listen for.
 The default for GitHub is POST.

-`RepoDir`: The directory of the repository.
-Can be anything inside the git repository and **must** be the location where the build script should run.
-Can be relative, but use absolute to make sure it works as expected.

 `RepoBranch`: The name of the git repository's branch it should deploy

 `RepoBranchCheck`: Whether it should check that the request body has `"ref": "refs/heads/{branchname}"`